 16 steps on your small business year-end checklist to complete before and after December 31.

-The end of the year can feel like a blur: Between family, travel, the holidays and running your business, you may feel like you barely have time to keep up.
+The end of the year can feel like a blur: Between online holiday shopping, family zoom calls, and running your business you may feel like you barely have time to keep up.
 Let alone attend to your small business year-end checklist.

 But the end of the year and the beginning of the next is the most important time in your business.
 There are taxes to file, forms to send, and there’s planning to do.
 Use this checklist to close out this year well, and jump into the next one prepared and ready.

 Small Business Year-End Checklist: To-Do Before December 31

 This small business year-end checklist is broken down into two parts: to do before December 31 and to do after, so you can easily stay on top of what needs to happen, when.